mexiquin/CS305_a5_collab/README.md

 # CS305_a5_collab
-## Collaborating with other students in assignment 5 for CS305

-# What will be done in this repo
+## Description
 To make things a little interesting, this project will simply host "hello world" code for any language of your choosing!

 Java, C++, Python, Bash, MIPS Assembly, its totally up to you!

+## What to do
+You will make your additions to the __CONTRIBUTING__ file of this repo. _Each entry will get its own line in the file._ All you have to do is:

+- Include the name of the language
-Just submit a line code to the __CONTRIBUTING__ file would simply print the phrase "hello world" to stdout in your language of choice.
-Then include your name.
+- A line of code that would simply print the phrase "hello world" to stdout in your language of choice
+- Include your name.
 If you are a _contributor_ make sure to denote that when you write your name.

-for example:
+### Examples
 ```
 // non-contributor (aka, you forked the repo)
 C++ - cout << "Hello World" << endl; - Quinton Jasper